srazzano/Vivaldi_Custom/README.md

 6. Creates button to activate clicked/active tab to first position in tabbar.
 7. Creates button to reload header elements to refresh user settings.
 8. Rearranges toolbars to desired positions.
-9. Refer to How-To text file for full instructions.
+9. Refer to How-To.txt file for full instructions.